jigs1996/v7-docs/content/start/dev_environment.md

 See also: [ESLint configuration reference](https://github.com/adonisjs/tooling-config/tree/main/packages/eslint-config), [Prettier configuration reference](https://github.com/adonisjs/tooling-config/tree/main/packages/prettier-config)

-## Database Setup
+## Database setup

 AdonisJS applications are pre-configured with **SQLite**, a lightweight file-based database.
 SQLite requires no installation and stores data in a local `tmp/database.sqlite` file, allowing you to start building immediately without setting up external database servers.

 However, most applications use PostgreSQL or MySQL in production.
-We recommend [switching to your production database]() engine early in development to avoid schema differences and driver-specific behavior that can cause deployment issues.
+We recommend [switching to your production database](../guides/database/lucid.md#configuration) engine early in development to avoid schema differences and driver-specific behavior that can cause deployment issues.

 ### Local database tools

 You can use the following tools to run PostgreSQL or MySQL locally:

-- [Dbngin](https://dbngin.com/) – GUI for managing PostgreSQL and MySQL on macOS and Windows
+- [Dbngin](https://dbngin.com/) (macOS and Windows) for managing PostgreSQL and MySQL through a GUI
-- [Docker](https://www.docker.com/) – Run databases in containers for isolated environments
+- [Docker](https://www.docker.com/) for running databases in isolated containers
-- [Postgres.app](https://postgresapp.com/) – Native PostgreSQL for macOS
+- [Postgres.app](https://postgresapp.com/) for native PostgreSQL on macOS